MaruthiV/spectra/README.md

 1. **Pretrained EAGLE-3 heads don't generalize across precision regimes.** AngelSlim trained against fp16 target activations.
 Switching the browser target to q4f32_1 (fp32 activations) made acceptance WORSE, not better.
 The head is tuned to specific numerical noise.
 2. **Browser inference has a verify floor.** Even with a perfect zero-cost draft model, target verify (~25 ms for 3 tokens through 28 layers) sets the round time.
 To hit 2× under that floor needs >4 commits per round on average.
 3. **Chain decoding is fundamentally weaker than tree decoding.** EAGLE-3's published results (α≈0.7) come from tree decoding with K=4 candidates per step + tree-mask attention. mlc-llm's `PagedKVCache` doesn't support tree-mask.
 Adding it is a days-long fork.
-4. **The cost of "let me train my own" should be measured before committing.** I spent $22 + ~2 weeks on Phase C/D before pivoting.
+4. **The cost of "let me train my own" should be measured before committing.** I spent ~$45 + ~2 weeks on the training attempts before pivoting.
 Reading SpecForge first would have flagged the recipe bugs, and a single $0 search for "pretrained EAGLE-3" would have found AngelSlim's release the same day they posted it.
 5. **Forking quickly beats waiting for upstream.** mlc-llm has no `eagle3` model type.
 Took ~350 LoC to add.
 Same for multi-layer hidden state exposure in web-llm.

 ## What I wish I'd find / what's next

 - **A pretrained EAGLE-3 head against an int4-quantized target.** Most pretrained heads ship against fp16/bf16 — but production inference is quantized.
 There's a real research gap here.
 - **Tree-mask attention in mlc-llm `PagedKVCache`.** If this lands, my V2 controller can switch to tree decoding overnight and likely hit 1.4–1.8× even at α=0.39.
-- **Custom training run with the corrected recipe** (Phase F-lite, ~$10) — sanity-check that my pipeline now produces a reasonable head, even if not headline-grade.
+- **Custom training run with the corrected recipe** (~$10) — sanity-check that my pipeline now produces a reasonable head, even if not headline-grade.
 Mostly a reproducibility credibility move.

 ## Open questions for the community